MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 Topic maps including below

 ### Struct (Data) vs Class:
 structs/structures are to represent common kinds of data.
 Structs are value based, not reference based like classes. local changes to a structure aren’t visible to the rest of your app unless you intentionally communicate those changes as part of the flow of your app.
-The Swift standard library and Foundation use structures for types you use frequently, such as numbers, strings, arrays, and dictionaries.
+The Swift standard library and Foundation use structures for types you use frequently, such as numbers, strings, arrays, and dictionaries

 when two different class instances have the same value for each of their stored properties, they’re still considered to be different by the identity operator (===).
 It also means that when you share a class instance across your app, changes you make to that instance are visible to every part of your code that holds a reference to that instance.